 If you make your changes before the 25th of the month, your new contribution amounts will be available on your Zenefits Card on the 1st of the following month.
 Learn more.

-If you no longer wish to participate in commuter benefits, you can change your contributions to $0 to prevent further deductions.
+If a worker no longer wishes to participate in commuter benefits, they can change their contributions to $0 to prevent further deductions.
 Make sure to do this before the 25th of the month in order for the changes to take effect for the following month.

 If you would like to cancel the account completely, please keep in mind you will forfeit any unused funds in the account when you cancel.
 You'll need to decide on the date you would like your account deactivated.
 You can use your funds up to this date, but you won't be able to file claims after the date.